-Sheffield United v West Bromwich Albion
+Bruce starts with Baggies loss at Blades

 Post update

-Matthew Clarke (West Bromwich Albion) wins a free kick in the defensive half.
+Semi Ajayi (West Bromwich Albion) wins a free kick in the attacking half.

 Post update